 POPI Security Safeguards – an essential part of compliance

-Questions may well be asked about the relevance of Security and POPI Act Compliance.
-The key requirement lies in Condition 7 of the act – Security Safeguards.
+The key requirement for Security in the POPI Act lies in Condition 7 of the Act – Security Safeguards.
 It requires that organisations must secure the integrity and confidentiality of personal information.
-It further requires that organisations must apply generally accepted security practices and procedures in order to secure personal information.
-These should be applied through reasonable organisational and technical measures.
+It further states that organisations must apply generally accepted security practices and procedures in order to secure personal information.
+These should be applied through appropriate, reasonable, organisational and technical measures.

-So, what are generally accepted security practices and procedures?
-To a large extent it comes down to applicable standards for security.
-The most widely accepted Information Security standards are found int the ISO27000 series.
-More recently, we are seeing a stronger focus on Cyber security because of increasing cyber threats.
-While the 2013 version of ISO27001 includes controls for Cyber security, we are also seeing NIST (US National Institute of Standards and Technology) and the UK Government’s Cyber security scheme being applied.
+More recently, we are seeing a strong focus on Cyber security because of increasing cyber threats.
+While the 2013 version of ISO27001 includes controls for Cyber security, the NIST (US National Institute of Standards and Technology) Cyber Security Framework and the UK Government’s Cyber Security scheme are also gaining popularity.

-Please contact us for more information about our approach to assisting organisations to apply reasonable organisational and technical measures for POPI Act compliance.
+Please contact us for more information about our Information and Cyber Security services.